Introduction to Complex Numbers (DP IB Applications & Interpretation (AI)): Revision Note

 • Two complex numbers are equal if, and only if, both the real and imaginary parts are identical.

-What is Cartesian Form?
+What is Cartesian form?

-• a, b ∈ straight real numbers
+• a comma space b element of straight real numbers

 Examiner Tips and Tricks